Create the Event, Races, and Teams

 - Make the chute narrow to a single lane so that kids cannot easily pass.

-- I have one helper parent or coach with the results page on their phone ready to make fixes if the timers or scanners make mistakes as the race is finishing.
+- I have one helper parent or coach with the "Results Editor" page on their phone ready to make fixes if the timers or scanners make mistakes as the race is finishing.

 Large Races over 150 runners